thecodingmachine/kickoff-docker-php/docs/mysql_workbench.md

 Then, download and install the last version of MySQL Workbench following the official instructions: https://www.mysql.fr/products/workbench/

-Run the application and click on the `+` button next to `MySQL Connections` to setup a new connection:
+Run `make kickoff` and open MySQL Workbench: click on the `+` button next to `MySQL Connections` to setup a new connection:

 <img src="images/mysql_workbench1.png" alt="Setup a new connection" />